TizianoCoroneo/dependency-injection-performance-in-swift/Paper/main.typ

   What is the performance impact of dependency injection systems in iOS?
 ]

-Then, we will present a new library to optimize the performance of the _graph-building_ part of a dependency injection system, and I will benchmark its performance compared to the mainstream open-source alternatives previously mentioned, (hopefully) achieving a _zero-cost dependency injection system_, and providing an answer to the main research question (*MQ*):
+Then, we will present a new library to optimize the performance of the access part of a dependency injection system, and I will benchmark its performance compared to the mainstream open-source alternatives previously mentioned, discussing what does it mean to be a _zero-cost dependency injection system_, and providing an answer to the main research question (*MQ*):

 #quote[
   Is a zero-cost dependency injection system possible?